 Lesson Wrap Up

 That concludes our lesson "Get Ready By The Temptations In 3 Simple Sections".
-When you're familiar with all the parts, try to push yourself a little further by taking on the challenge.
+Once you're familiar with all the parts, try to push yourself a little further by taking on the challenge.

 If you liked this lesson and wish to learn more, do make sure to check out the FREE 14-Day Bass Lab PLUS membership Trial!